-You will find the management screen for all your emails by navigating to your Administration tab, and clicking into the "Emails" button.
+You will find the management screen for all your emails by navigating to your Administration tab and clicking the "Emails" button.

 At the top, you'll see the option to edit your email sender name and add a custom email signature.
 If you add an email signature, it will be applied to all the emails sent from your Small Improvements account.

-- Preview the email template by clicking the "View" link (eye icon)
+- Preview the email template by clicking the "Preview" link (eye icon)

 - Edit the template (pencil icon)